 Applicants who identify themselves as having a disability during the admissions process are considered for admission on the same competitive basis as other applicants.
 The Coordinator of Student Access Services, in the Office for Student Academic Services, is available to talk with prospective students with disabilities.
 Students and their parents should bear in mind that Skidmore has no formal disabilities program.
 The Coordinator of Student Access Services acts as a resource for students who believe that they require modifications and/or accommodations on campus and in the classroom.
-If a student anticipates requesting academic accommodations at Skidmore, s/he should be prepared to provide documentation confirming the presence of a specific disability and demonstrating its impact on academic and/or other areas of college functioning.
+If a student anticipates requesting academic accommodations at Skidmore, they should be prepared to provide documentation confirming the presence of a specific disability and demonstrating its impact on academic and/or other areas of college functioning.
 It is important to note that accommodations given in high school, either by a 504 plan on IEP, do not automatically carry over into college.

 Students or parents who have further questions about support for students with disabilities at Skidmore should contact the Office of Student Academic Services, at either (518) 580-8150 or Meg Hegener, Coordinator of Student Access Services, (518) 580-8161, email email@example.com.

-~ Office of Student Academic Services, revised August, 2005 ~
+~ Office of Student Academic Services, revised March, 2017 ~